JetBrains/Qodana/topics/cloud-user-roles.md

 The role assigned to a [Qodana Cloud](https://qodana.cloud) user defines the set of the permissions that will be granted to them.
 A permission means an ability to perform a specific action.

-Currently, Qodana Cloud supports the Viewer, Editor, Admin and Owner roles.
+Currently, Qodana Cloud supports the Viewer, Editor, Admin and Owner roles, where each subsequent role in this list starting from the Editor inherits existing permissions from the previous role and extends with new permissions.

 The Viewer, Editor, and Admin roles can be assigned on the [organization](#organization-roles) and [team](#team-roles) levels.
 The Owner role is available only on the organization level.